14 Tricky Crossword Puzzle Clues That’ll Leave You Stumped

 “Strips in a club” (5 letters)

 Master crossword constructor Brendan Emmett Quigley explains how answers can stretch your mind to be more “elastic.”
 There are easier crossword puzzle clues for this answer, like “meat for breakfast,” but “strips in a club” makes your mind go to a totally different place.
 You’re probably not thinking club sandwich, which is where you need to be to get that answer.
-For some more brain teasers that’ll test your elastic thinking, try to find the missing words in these puzzles.

 “La Bamba actor Morales” (4 letters)